Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Previous Works

 The Curry-Howard correspondence and the coding-logic correspondence have some similarities, as both concern functions, though one is about the \emph{types} of the input and output of the functions, and the other is about the \emph{information} of the input and output.
 See Table \ref{tab:correspondence_intro}.
 The contribution of this paper is a systematic method and algorithm to keep track of \emph{all} possible functions and finding the smallest output size of these functions, via the entropy of the hyperconfusion of the formula.
-We focus on coding settings since minimizing the communication size is the main goal in these settings.
+We focus on coding settings where minimizing the communication size is the main goal.
 The theory developed in this paper might have applications to time complexity or communication complexity, though we defer this to future studies.

-Both coding-logic and Curry-Howard correspondence (without control operators \cite{griffin1990formulae}) concern intuitionistic logic, so double negation elimination $\lnot\lnot\mathsf{X}=\mathsf{X}$ is not guaranteed to hold for all $\mathsf{X}$.
+Both coding-logic and Curry-Howard correspondence (without control operators \cite{griffin1990formulae}) concern intuitionistic logic, so double negation elimination $\lnot\lnot\mathsf{X}=\mathsf{X}$ is not guaranteed to hold.
 One interesting feature of the coding-logic correspondence that has no counterpart in Curry-Howard is the notion of \emph{events}, which are information $\mathsf{E}$ where $\lnot\lnot\mathsf{E}=\mathsf{E}$ (it is \emph{regular}).
-Such an $\mathsf{E}$ represents an event in the probability space, which provides no information when the event occurs, or provides omniscience when it does not occur.
+Such an $\mathsf{E}$ represents an event in the probability space.
 This allows a unified treatment of information and events.\footnote{Information and events are also treated uniformly in \cite{li2025poisson}, though \cite{li2025poisson} uses Boolean algebra, and cannot express the union of events in terms of operations on information.}